nigini/stako/privacy.md

 ## Privacy Policy

-*Last updated: 02/Mar/2021*
+*Last updated: 03/Mar/2021*

 STAKO ("us", "we", or "our") operates https://www.stako.org (the "Site") and the companion Browser Extensions ("companion software").
-This page informs you of our policies regarding the collection, use and disclosure of Personal Information we receive from users of the Site and Browser Extensions (the "services").
+This page informs you of our policies regarding the collection, use, and disclosure of Personal Information we receive from users of the Site and Browser Extensions (the "services").

-Moreover, STAKO, as a service focused on studying and augmenting the user experience in specific websites the user choose to volunteer their data (for instance, the Stack Overflow), this document also covers the Information we collect in such "studied websites".
+Moreover, STAKO is a service focused on studying and augmenting the user experience for specific websites the user chooses to volunteer their data (for instance, the Stack Overflow).
+Hence, this document also covers the information we collect in such Studied Websites.

 By using the STAKO services you agree to the collection and use of information in accordance with this policy.